nekoyume/nekoyume/docs/white_paper.md

 ## 6. Limitations

-Hash random is a random consensus that minimizes stakeholder intervention on the blockchain but has the following limitations.
+Hash random is a random consensus that minimizes stakeholder intervention on the blockchain; however, it suffers from the following limitations.

 ### 6.1.
 Limitation of Hash Random

-Hash random has removed random room for user intervention and added constraints on random intervention so that the proof of work, which does not intentionally involve random results in relation to the miner, can be the biggest benefit.
-However, if the benefit offered by the random in the game is a reward large enough to ignore this structural damage, the miner can attempt to create a deliberate hash considering the constraints.
-Therefore, even if you use Hash random, it is necessary to design the system so that excessive compensation is not made at random.
+Hash random eliminates room for user intervention and has added constraints over random intervention.
+This enables the miner to benefit significantly from proof-of-work, which does not intentionally involve random results.
+However, if the miner stands to gain a sufficiently large reward that offsets the structural damage, the miner may attempt to create a deliberate hash despite the constraints.
+Therefore, even if Hash random is used, it is necessary to design the system such that excessive compensation is not provided at random.

 ### 6.2.
 Proof of Work

 Hash random is designed on the assumption that it should be used with proof of work.
-The use of Hash random is not appropriate if the ecosystems using proof of stake or other consensus methods because some stakeholders can easily intervene at random.
+The use of Hash random is not suited to ecosystems using that use proof of stake or other consensus methods because certain stakeholders can easily intervene at random.

 ## 7. Conclusion

-Nekoyume proposed a new random consensus called Hash random and implemented it by bringing the existing bitcoin and ethereum consensus system to make decentralized MMORPG.
-In this article, we have summarized the difference between the random generation method and the Hash random in the existing blockchain, and we looked at how Nekoyume is being developed.
-The Hash random should be worked with the proof of work consensus, and it will work as intended, so even if you use Hash random, you don't have to make too much compensation in the ecosystem by random values.
+Nekoyume proposed and implemented a new random consensus, called Hash random, by combining the existing Bitcoin and Ethereum consensus systems to develop a decentralized MMORPG.
+In this article, we have summarized the difference between the random generation method and Hash random in the existing blockchain.
+In addition,  we also discussed the scope for Nekoyume’s further development.
+Hash random should be used with the proof of work consensus, and it will work as intended.
+Therefore, even if Hash random is used, the system must avoid providing heavy compensation to random values.

 [<sup>1</sup>]: https://bitcoin.org/bitcoin.pdf